A pirate’s wife she’ll be…

 sappy romantic duet with a tiny French chanteuse, Mireille Mathieu (as seen and heard HERE) and their record hit the European Charts.
 In the summer of 1980 – as we waited to find out who shot JR – Larry Hagman (who played JR) sang to the Queen Mother in her 80th birthday celebrations.

 Hagman sang as his character JR Ewing with lyrics about his favourite things to that familiar The Sound of Music (1965) tune (for the song of the same name but with more wholesome things).
-This when he wasn’t forgetting his words.
+This was when he wasn’t forgetting his words.
 But luckily his famous off-screen mother Mary Martin went on stage to help him out.
 Dallas actresses included Victoria Principal (with Andy Gibb) and Charlene Tilton.
 Of course, Audrey Landers and Howard Keel both had a singing career before the big D.

 So it was a pleasant surprise on discovering this film musical with a bonus Dallas star!
 In this pirate film, named The Pirate Movie (1982), the young male lead was famous as the star of 1980’s The Blue Lagoon (which isn’t a prequel to this film).
 The actor was Christopher Atkins, here in his pre-Dallas heyday.
 He starred in Season Four of Dallas as JR and Sue Ellen’s son John Ross’s camp counsellor Peter as gittered on about HERE.